 That’s why I’m volunteering my time with Better Angels, one of several nationwide groups that are trying to bring Americans of all political beliefs together to have meaningful discussions and attempt to address the many concerns we all share in common.
 It’s not the only option available to you, but we’re growing quickly here in Iowa.

-If you’d like to know more about our Better Angels Iowa Outreach Program, please check the link below and consider supporting our effort to rebuild America!
+If you’d like to know more about our Better Angels, please click the link below and consider supporting our effort to rebuild America!